vorodrigues/databricks-mlops-stacks/README.md

         - PR will trigger the CD pipeline
             - Assets will be deployed to `STAGING` environment
     1. Wait for tests to complete and approve PR
+        - Approval will trigger the CD pipeline
             - Assets will be deployed to `PROD`
     1. Wait for assets to be deployed
 <br><br>